Cool Jobs for 8 Different Types of Passions & Personalities

 68. Safety car driver

 Car races are extremely dangerous events under even the best conditions.
 But accidents or bad weather can temporarily make a racetrack too treacherous for full-speed competition.
 That's when the safety car driver hits the track.
-He or she leads the pack of racecars around the track at safe speeds until obstructions are cleared or conditions improve.
+They lead the pack of racecars around the track at safe speeds until obstructions are cleared or conditions improve.
 Plus, many safety car drivers get the added benefit of getting to drive high-performance vehicles.

 - Pay varies a lot depending on whether you work at amateur car races or at the professional level (such as at Formula 1, NASCAR, or IndyCar races).